uea-teaching/web-based-programming/lectures/canvas.md

 ::::
 :::: {.column width=55%}

-We now have our sprites frames drawn alternately.
+We now have our sprite's frames drawn alternately.

 ::::
 :::